 Repository ownership

-• specfact-cli owns the lean runtime, registry, and shared contracts.
+• specfact-cli owns the lean runtime, bundled modules under src/specfact_cli/modules/, shared contracts, and CI that re-signs those bundles.

-• specfact-cli-modules owns official workflow bundle payloads, registry artifacts, and publish automation.
+• specfact-cli-modules owns official workflow bundle payloads, the marketplace registry/index.json, and publish automation for bundles shipped from that repo.

-If you are publishing an official bundle, work from nold-ai/specfact-cli-modules.
+If you are publishing an official marketplace bundle, work from nold-ai/specfact-cli-modules.

 Module structure